Real-world use cases illustrate the power of analytics for detecting stealth threats

 Leveraging user context beyond a SOC

 With so many users and activity, it’s manually unfeasible to monitor individual accounts for security incidents.
 Machine learning can routinely comb through millions of access and activity logs to identify anomalous behavior and high risk individuals.
+This are many real-world use cases here.
 One company discovered that a highly privileged account had been compromised for three and a half years after anomalous behavior was exposed after a weekly self audit risk report was instituted using machine learning and shared with employees for their review and feedback.
 The employee whose account had been compromised reviewed the self audit risk report with personal context that was unavailable to security operation center (SOC) personnel.
 In this particular case, the employee noticed the account was being used on a PTO day, which is a clear sign of a shadow account login.
 Context is important for machine learning and is often found outside security teams among employees, partners and customers.

 Hybrid cloud/data center risks